dendroenydris/entity-resolution-pipeline/README.md

 ## Clustering

-In the final part of the pipeline, we chose to cluster the matched entities based on the combination of the **'First Letter'** blocking and the **Combined** similarity function, for two main reasons:
+In the final part of the pipeline, we chose to cluster the matched entities.
+The example is based on the combination of the **'First Letter'** blocking and the **Combined** similarity function, for two main reasons:

 1. The Combined similarity function has proven to yield more reliable results for matched entities upon close inspection of the data.
 2. First Letter has seemed to outperform all the other methods, both in execution time reduction and in other measures, such as Precision, Recall and F1 Score.

 We use the Numpy package to create a graph, organizing related items into clusters of similar entities in our clustering process